 'There are outdoor kitchens to suit every style, house and budget.
 These kitchens are not only stylish, but they also make all-year-round outside dining a real possibility,' he adds.

 'Outdoor kitchens should be viewed as an extension of your home and style – so make sure they blend seamlessly with your existing yard.

 'You need them to be robust and able to withstand constant use, outside temperatures and weather conditions all year round, yet they also need to be beautiful and enhance your outside space,' he explains.

-So, how much does a new kitchen cost?
-As with all projects, the price of an outdoor kitchen will vary depending on the size and spec of your chosen kitchen, materials and appliances.
+When you’re planning an outdoor kitchen the final cost will depend on the size and spec of your chosen kitchen, materials and appliances.
 It also depends on how detailed your plan is.

-Are you planning on installing some worktop space beside a permanent barbecue, or are you creating a whole new quality outdoor kitchen for year-round cooking complete with built-in outdoor dining ideas?
+Are you planning on installing some countertop space beside a permanent barbecue, or are you creating a whole new quality outdoor kitchen for year-round cooking?
 Your decision will make a considerable difference to the complexity (and therefore, cost) of the project.

-Furthermore, when you plan an outdoor kitchen's installation, the space where your kitchen is going to be may require some prep work first, and this - depending on how much or how little needs to be done - can affect the budget, too.
+Furthermore, when you plan the installation, the space where your kitchen is going to be may require some prep work first, and this – depending on how much or how little needs to be done – can affect the budget, too.

-'Outdoor kitchens require a flat and clean surface,' says Simon from The Outdoor Kitchen Collective.
+'Outdoor kitchens require a flat and clean surface,' says Simon Hawkins.
 'Is there a requirement to flatten the ground?
 Clear the space?
 Remove tree stumps?
 These can add to time and labour costs.'

 'If your outdoor kitchen is being installed as part of a bigger landscaping job, then it is prudent to involve your designers and/or landscapers in the project process to ensure a smooth installation.'